-We have audited the accompanying financial report of Mambourin Enterprises Limited (the Company), which comprises the statement of financial position as at 30 June 2021, the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, notes comprising a summary of significant accounting policies and other explanatory notes and the responsible entities directors' declaration.
+We have audited the accompanying financial report of Mambourin Enterprises Limited (the Company), which comprises the statement of financial position as at 30 June 2022, the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, notes comprising a summary of significant accounting policies and other explanatory notes and the directors' declaration.

-In our opinion the financial report of Mambourin Enterprises Limited has been prepared in accordance with Division 60 of the Australian Charities and Not-for-profits Commission Act 2012 (The ACNC Act), including:
+In our opinion the financial report of Mambourin Enterprises Limited has been prepared in accordance with Division 60 of the Australian Charities and Not-for-profits Commission Act 2012 (the ACNC Act), including:

-- giving a true and fair view of the Company's financial position as at 30 June 2021 and of their performance for the year ended on that date; and - complying with Australian Accounting Standards Reduced Disclosure Requirements and Division 60 of the Australian Charities and Not-for-profits Commission Regulation 2013;
+- a) giving a true and fair view of the Company's financial position as at 30 June 2022 and of their performance for the year then ended on that date; and - b) complying with Australian Accounting Standards Simplified Disclosure and the Division 60 of the Australian Charities and Not-for-profits Commission Regulation 2013.